Mottingham

 Health and wellbeing

-The partnership worked to support the health and wellbeing of Mottingham residents by expanding opportunities for connection, engagement with nature, and healthy lifestyle choices.
-Big Local funding supported nature projects like Mottingham Wild and Free, which involved walks, foraging in local woodlands, and workshops.
+The partnership worked to support the health and wellbeing of Mottingham residents.
+As well as funding a local charity to provide free counselling for adults, they made use of the area’s green spaces by expanding opportunities for connection, engagement with nature, and promoting healthy lifestyle choices.
+For example, Big Local funding supported nature projects like Mottingham Wild and Free, which involved walks, foraging in local woodlands, and workshops.
 Residents explored local green spaces and learned to identify, gather, and cook with wild plants.
+Participants fed back that they had met new people, felt more positive and inspired, and learnt more about nature.

 Supporting wellbeing through art